Main Zaroor Aaunga: Critical response

 Pooja Raisinghani from The Times of India wrote "Although the film aims to mix the genre of horror with thriller, Main Zaroor Aaunga fails to both, thrill and scare the audience, and you may not end up admiring anything but the snowclad mountains in the background".
 Kunal Guha from Mumbai Mirror wrote "But this one seems to be put together possibly to corroborate a devious tax fraud-of-sorts.
 But if you're prepared to brave severed heads being tossed like volleyballs, milk tea magically turning into blood and other hilarious gaffes, this one's a must-watch".
 A reviewer of Mayapuri said, "There is nothing in the film to motivate the audience to watch the film".
+Kunal Guha of Bangalore Mirror gave the movie 1/5 stars and wrote "Arbaaz Khan's thriller offers more grins than thrills".
+Omair Iqbal of The Live Mirror gave the movie 1/5 stars and wrote "Arbaaz Khan film fails to thrill and scare".
+Prokerala.com gave the movie 2/5 stars.
+Filminformation.com wrote "On the whole, Main Zaroor Aaunga may have a definitiveness in its title but what’s even more definite is that it will be rejected by the paying public because it’s a poor show all the way".